 Automated Guided Vehicles (AGVs) and autonomous mobile robots (AMRs) are robotic systems used in factories and logistic centers to transport large quantities of goods, often within the same space as human workers.

 The vehicles range from small, cost-effective transporters of small goods of a few kilograms to massive systems transporting tens of tons of bulk goods.
-The reliability of those systems is critical for the customer’s mission, as they depend on the flawless operation of the robots.
+The reliability of those systems is critical for the customer’s mission, as they rely heavily on the robots performing without any errors.

 As a result, the likelihood of disconnections due to rapid movement (roaming) is virtually eliminated, allowing the AGVs/AMRs to operate at full speed without the need for manual intervention.